 The only criticism I have on the ergonomics is the placement of two of the customisable function buttons.
 The quick-menu button is on the exact spot where my thumb rests on the back, so I kept hitting it by accident (this led, for instance, to unintentionally setting a different White Balance).
 Another button on the front is on the exact spot where my middle finger rests while I hold the grip.
 In what is otherwise a wonderful camera to use, these two button placements are frankly bizarre.

 I solved the issue by assigning a function related to the flash to the front button (since I don’t have an external flash, pressing the button does nothing, effectively disabling it), and assigning a similarly non-interfering function to the quickmenu.
 Now it’s perfect, though it’s a little silly I had to hack around this issue.
-I suppose it’s a good thing the camera lets you customise so many of the button functions.

 Advantages of micro four thirds